Making Thanksgiving Grocery Shopping Easier for Seniors

 Thanksgiving grocery shopping can be overwhelming.
 Seniors can make it more manageable by splitting the trip over a few days.
 It also prevents fatigue from being on their feet for too long.

-For example, seniors can buy non-perishable items like canned goods and pantry staples on one trip, and then return a few days later for fresh produce.
+For example, seniors can buy non-perishable items early, like canned goods and pantry staples, and then return a few days later for fresh produce and dairy.
 This approach makes each trip shorter and less stressful, while also allowing time to adapt if any items are out of stock.

 7. Go to a Store with Wide Aisles